kohakala/kohakala/README.md

 - 👋 Hi, I’m @kohakala.
 Helsinki-Hämeenlinna / Helsingfors-Tavastehus; Finland.EU
 - 👀 I’m interested in ...
-I am a coder by trade.
-I would not go so far as saying I'm super hyped about it.
-- I am invested in mathematics, physics and (medieval, reneissance and enlightenment) arts & philosophy.
-Not many career opportunities there though.
-- 🌱 I’m currently learning ...
-Python, C, Linux/Unix systems and trying out vscode here and there.
-Oracle-VM & LinuxMint are gifts from heaven for a former PC gamer.
-- 💞️ I’m looking to collaborate on ...
-(TBD)
+I am a coder wet in the ears.
+I like too many things to focus and be expert in any.
+- Currently learning Python, C, C-python, Rust, HTML-CSS-JS node.js, mern, mean, yew, Linux mint, kali, ubuntu, Windows, Android
-- 📫 How to reach me ... email me kalle.o.hakala@gmail.com
+- 📫 How to reach me ... kalle.o.hakala@gmail.com

 <!---
 kohakala/kohakala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.